-He rolled over and ran a hand through his unkempt sienna locks.
-While uncombed, they looked clean, and his clothing had the wrinkles of items washed then dried while wadded up.
-He must have snuck into the Old Gods' Temple Laundry and managed a bath that day.
-The street rats thought themselves clever, when they did so; Lapis thought the servants feigned ignorance at their presence, since scented soap and clean if ragged towels always sat on the short cabinet in the small water room off the main one, awaiting use.
+He kicked off the blanket and ran a hand through his unkempt sienna locks.
+While uncombed, they looked clean, and his clothing had the wrinkles of items washed, then dried while wadded up.
+He must have snuck into the Old Gods’ Temple Laundry and managed a bath that day.
+The street rats thought themselves clever when they did so; Lapis thought the servants feigned ignorance at their presence, since scented soap and clean if ragged towels always sat on the short cabinet in the small water room off the main one, awaiting use.

 “You got the stake?” he asked, yawning.

 “Yeah.”
-She flumped the bag of silver on the small round table that sat in the middle of the room.
+She flumped the bag of silver on the small round table situated in the middle of the room.
 Rin blinked, then sat up and bounded off the bed.

 “Hey, now, that’s more’n what a bit thief’s worth,” he said.

 “Yep,” she admitted as she poured the coins out.
-She needed to divide and hide them before anyone else realized she had such a boon.
+She needed to divide and hide them before anyone else realized she earned such a boon.

 “Lady!” he exclaimed.
 “Who’d you get?”